kixxauth/enginemill/docs/current/reference/http.md

 LIB.http.post('http://localhost:8080/pathname', {body: 'hi'})
 ```

-Or send form data:
+You can send form data with an Object hash:
 ```
 LIB.http.post('http://localhost:8080/pathname', {form: {foo: 'bar'}})
 ```
-Encodes the form Object as a URL encoded query String and sets the Content-Type
+which will encode the form Object as a URL encoded query String and set the Content-Type
 header to `application/x-www-form-urlencoded`.

-If no options are passed into .post(), it will return a FormData instance (see
-FormData below).

-Or send JSON:
+Sending JSON is easy too:
 ```
 LIB.http.post('http://localhost:8080/pathname', {json: {foo: 'bar'}})
 ```
 The Content-Type header will be set to `application/json` and the response body
 will be parsed as JSON.

+If no options hash Object is passed into .post(), it will return a FormData
+instance (see FormData below).

 ### LIB.http.put(uri, opts)
 Send a request using the HTTP 'PUT' method.

 See the LIB.http.post() docs above.
+The API is the same.

 ### LIB.http.del(uri, opts)
 Send a request using the HTTP 'DELETE' method.